Bernard and Anne Spitzer School of Architecture: History

 The architecture program at City College, originally a part of the School of Engineering, moved from Goethals Hall to a former garage at 3300 Broadway in the 1960s.
 After receiving NAAB accreditation in 1969, the school appointed its first dean, Bernard Spring, with cofounder Norval White as chair.
 Spring was followed by M. Rosaria Piomelli who became the first woman dean of an architecture school in the United States in 1980.
 The school moved back to the City College campus in 1984 under the leadership of Donald P. Ryder, who had taught at City College since 1972.

 In 1999 Rafael Viñoly was hired to design a new facility to house the school, which opened in 2009 at the south end of the City College campus in a former library building.
+The school was officially renamed following a multi-million dollar donation from Bernard Spitzer in the same year as the school's move.

 In 2019, architect Lesley Lokko was appointed dean, a post from which she resigned less than two years later.
 Founded in 1969, City College's was the only public school of architecture in New York City until 2023, when the New York City College of Technology received accreditation for a BArch program.